Cacao Nib Cookie Recipe – Unique and Delicious

-Some of you will question why I would want to remove a sweet, melty chocolate chip and replace it with a hard, bitter, nut-like thing.
+Some of you will question why I would bake a recipe that removes a sweet, melty chocolate chip and replace it with a hard, bitter, nut-like thing.
 I see your point.

 You may be surprised to find that the bitter nibs are the perfect complement to a sweet cookie and allow you to truly enjoy the essence of the cacao in your cookie bites.
 While they are not a replacement for the chocolate chip cookie, cacao nib cookies are a nice change and will be treasured by chocolate lovers.

-These cacao nib cookies were brought on by more Fancy Food Show loot (see my posts on Nutorious and Teeccino for other Fancy Food fun).
+These cacao nib cookies were brought on by Fancy Food Show loot.
 I’m definitely going to make it back there in future years (though I tend to doubt that I’ll be able to pull off my seven hours straight of noshing while carting around a baby).

 At the show, Jonathan and I stopped by to say hi to Art Pollard of Amano Artisan Chocolate.
 While I had interviewed him for my now basically defunct (or should I say on prolonged hiatus) blog, Food Interviews, I had never met him in person.